morepath/morepath/doc/quickstart.rst

   def get_user(username):
       return users.get(username)

-Let's examine the ``get_user`` function first: it gets a user model from the users database by using the dictionary ``get`` method.
+The ``get_user`` function gets a user model from the users database by using the dictionary ``get`` method.
 If the user doesn't exist, it will return ``None``.
+We could've fitted a SQLAlchemy query in here instead.

 Now let's look at the decorator.
-We first give the class of the model that we're publishing with the ``model`` argument.
-We then specify the path.
+The ``model`` argument has the class of the model that we're putting on the web.
+The ``path`` argument has the URL path under which it should appear.

 The path can have variables in it which are between curly braces (``{`` and ``}``).
 These variables become arguments to the function being decorated.
-Finally we need to supply ``variables``, a function that given a model can construct the variables that go into the path.
+If we have variables in our path, we also need to supply ``variables``.
+This is a function that given a model can construct the variables that go into the path.
 In this case, we know we need the username and we can get it from the ``user`` object. ``variables`` is important for link generation, as we'll see later.

 What if the user doesn't exist?
 We want the end-user to see a 404 error.
 Morepath does this automatically for you when you return ``None`` for a model, which is what ``get_user`` does when the model cannot be found.

-Now we've published the model but we can't view it yet.
+Now we've published the model to the web but we can't view it yet.

 .. sidebar:: int converter